keu/docs/software/upgrade-to-0-28.md

 - See Workspaces and Airflow Deployments in the Software UI.
 - Access the **Settings** tab for each of your Deployments in the Software UI.
 - See metrics on the **Metrics** tab in the Software UI.
-- Successfully run `$ astro deploy` using the Astronomer CLI.
+- Successfully run `$ astro deploy` using the Astro CLI.
 - Open the Airflow UI for each of your Deployments.
 - Access logs for your DAGs in the Airflow UI.
 - Create a new Airflow Deployment and ensure it comes up healthy.